armory/documentation/_admin_guides/rate_limit.md

 title: Rate Limits
 order: 140
 ---
-#  Rate Limits for AWS
+#  Rate Limits for Amazon Web Service (AWS)

 ## How Spinnaker Monitors a Deployment

 By default Spinnaker queries (e.g. polls) the entire state of the AWS resources managed by Spinnaker every 30 seconds through the Clouddriver sub-service.

-Multiple Accounts
+### Multiple Accounts

+This section is a work in progress.

-Assume Roles and AWS
+### Assume Roles and AWS

+This section is a work in progress.

 ## Fine Grained Rate Limits

-Spinnaker queries your cloud provider (AWS, GCP, Azure, Kubernetes, etc) frequently to understand about the state of your existing infrastructure and current deployments.
-In doing so however, you might run into rate limits imposed by the cloud provider.
+Spinnaker queries your cloud provider (AWS, GCP, Azure, Kubernetes, etc) frequently to understand the state of your existing infrastructure and current deployments.
+However, by doing so you might run into rate limits imposed by the cloud provider.
 Below is an example configuration for global rate limits for all services that you would place in `clouddriver-local.yml`.

 ```
 serviceLimits: